 Frequently Asked Questions

-Is sourdough bread inflammatory?
+Is sourdough bread healthier than white bread?

 - As sourdough bread rises from the natural bacteria in the starter, it contains healthy bacteria and probiotics.